About Karen Levin

 I began my professional career with a year as a junior lecturer in the Department of Logopaedics at the University of Cape Town, and then as a speech therapist and audiologist in the state hospital system in Johannesburg.
 For almost a decade I worked at Forest Town School where I gained invaluable experience working with children with cerebral palsy, learning difficulties, and intellectual disability.
 I then took on a position at the University of the Witwatersrand where, for 17 years, I lectured, supervised students providing speech-language therapy and audiology, and conducted research.
 I was the Head of the Division of Speech Pathology for a few years, and for a period of time was the Head of the Department of Speech Pathology and Audiology at Wits.
 I left Wits to start a private speech-language therapy practice in Victory Park, Johannesburg.

 I have attended a number of professional development courses (e.g. PROMPT; Talk Tools; Tiny Hanz) and completed the 8-week basic Neurodevelopmental Therapy course as well as numerous refresher courses.
 In 2018 I completed a 6-month course through The University of Cape Town in association with the South African Medico-Legal Association (SAMLA) and obtained a postgraduate certificate in "Foundations of Medico-Legal Practice".
-I have completed the 2019 course and am registered for the 2020 course.

 I am on the editorial board of the international journal, Developmental Neurorehabilitation, and review articles for a number of local and international journals.

 (PS.
 When I was very young, I did 'speech and drama' and went on to qualify as a speech and drama teacher by earning two diplomas, an, ATCL and LTCL through the Trinity College of Music, London.
-I was supremely untalented and it was best that I became a speech therapist instead!)

 In my practice I see children with a range of communication impairments, and I also see adults, but I restrict my daily work with adults to those who have sustained traumatic head injuries and those who have cerebral palsy.
 I prefer to refer all other adults to my colleagues where appropriate.
 Because of my lifelong interest in communication disorders of a neurological nature (such as cerebral palsy, traumatic brain injury and genetic syndromes), I carry out assessments for medico-legal purposes as well.
 I do not employ other speech therapists but conduct all work myself.
 I refer to local audiologists for hearing tests when required